albertoruibal/eclipse_dark_css/readme.md

 Eclipse Dark CSS
 ================

-This project contains a CSS file that you can use to customize your Eclipse IDE in dark colors.
+This project contains some CSS files that you can use to customize your Eclipse IDE in dark colors.

+* black.css: Black background
+* dark_gray.css: Dark gray (#333) backgound

 ![Screenshot](https://github.com/albertoruibal/eclipse_dark_css/raw/master/screenshot.png)